-If provided, this information is used to retrieve the symmetric AES key used in the generation of security results for this security context.
-If not provided, security verifiers and acceptors MUST determine the proper key as a function of their local BPSec policy and configuration, as discussed in Section 4.5.
+If this parameter is not present then security verifiers and acceptors MUST determine the proper key as a function of their local BPSec policy and configuration.

 4.3.4.
 AAD Scope Flags

 This optional parameter contains a series of flags that describe what information is to be included with the block-type-specific data of the security target as part of additional authenticated data (AAD).